hEALTH CARE INITIATIVE LEADERSHIP

-Robert Huckman teaches the second-year course in Operations Strategy and has taught executive education programs and the first-year course in Technology and Operations Management.
-He is a Faculty Research Fellow in the health care program of the National Bureau of Economic Research, and the co-chair of the management track of Harvard's doctoral program in health policy.
+Professor Huckman teaches the second-year course in Operations Strategy and has taught HBS Executive Education programs and the first-year course in Technology and Operations Management.
+He is a Faculty Research Fellow in the health care program of the National Bureau of Economic Research, and the co-chair of the management track of Harvard’s doctoral program in health policy.

 Cara Sterling, Director

-Cara Sterling is the director of the Health Care Initiative at Harvard Business School.
-As its founding director, she is responsible for creating and overseeing all aspects of the Initiative, including student programming, alumni outreach, and health care faculty support.
-She holds MBA and MPH degrees from the University of California at Berkeley.
-Prior to joining HBS Cara worked in the health care industry for 15 years with payor, provider, and biopharma organizations.
+As its founding director, Cara is responsible for creating and overseeing all aspects of the Initiative, including student programming, alumni outreach, and health care faculty support.
+She holds MBA and MPH degrees from the University of California, Berkeley, and an AB from Washington University in St. Louis.
+Cara has over 20 years experience in the health care industry with payor, provider, and life sciences organizations.

 Frank Sutter, Assistant Director